 The following topics are provided:

-The installation guides have a lot of important information about the prerequisites and steps required for setting up your target instance for monitoring in Enterprise Manager.
-If you are having issues with trying to get your plug-in to work with your target instance, review the plug-in installation guide to make sure that you have followed all the steps necessary for making your target instance and the plug-in work together.
+The user's guides have a lot of important information about the prerequisites and steps required for setting up your target instance for monitoring in Enterprise Manager.
+If you are having issues with trying to get your plug-in to work with your target instance, review the plug-in user's guide to make sure that you have followed all the steps necessary for making your target instance and the plug-in work together.

 If you have an issue with a target instance which tracks back to the Agent, the two most useful tools will be the Agent logs and the Agent metric browser.
 By default, the Agent logs at the INFO level; so, to see a more verbose output, you must change the log level to DEBUG.
 The Agent metric browser, which also needs to be enabled, gives you a real-time view of all of the target instances and Agent settings.